krishnaChaitanya7062/Covid-19-Tracker-Application/README.md

 # Covid-19-Tracker
-A simple spring MVC application that shows number of covid19 cases reported on daily basis.
+A simple Springboot MVC application that shows number of covid19 cases reported on daily basis.